shravnchandr/Basic-ToDo-List/README.md

 A simple to-do list where you can create different lists, add &amp; delete items to do.

-Edit: Now you can delete lists as well.
+Edit: Now you can delete lists as well with v2.0.

 Edit: With v2.1, once the file is selected, need not specify the file name again to delete it, which was redundant!